 VPC Network Peering page in the

 Cloud console, but don't delete it unless you want to

 remove the private connection.

 |VPC Service Controls||VPC Service Controls improve your ability to mitigate the risk of data exfiltration.
 With VPC Service Controls, you create perimeters around the Cloud SQL instance.
 VPC Service Controls restrict access to resources within the perimeter from the outside.
 Only clients and resources within the perimeter can interact with one another.
 For more information, see the Overview of VPC Service Controls.
 Also review the Cloud SQL limitations when using VPC Service Controls.
 To use VPC Service Controls with Cloud SQL, see Configuring VPC Service Controls.|

 |Transitive peering||Only directly peered networks can communicate.
 Transitive peering isn't

 supported.
 In other words, if VPC network N1 is peered with N2 and N3, but

-N2 and N3 are not directly connected, VPC network N2 cannot communicate with
+N2 and N3 aren't directly connected, VPC network N2 can't communicate with

 VPC network N3 over